Let’s hear it for the sunshine vitamin!

 Vitamin D supplements for PCOS

 We can all try to eat more foods containing vitamin D and get more sunlight exposure (whilst wearing SPF, of course!).
 But if you have a vitamin D deficiency, your healthcare provider will likely recommend taking vitamin D supplements.
+There are multiple types of vitamin D and not all supplements are made equal, but research shows that vitamin D3 is the best option!
+So, find an NSF-certified vitamin D3 supplement like the MetaMulti!

 Our OvaFit MetaMutli multivitamin is specifically formulated for women with PCOS.